ROCm/TransferBench/docs/reference/presets.rst

       - ``0``

     * - ``USE_DMA_EXEC``
-      - To use DMA executor instead of GFX.
+      - To use DMA Executor instead of GFX.
 Valid only for A2A_MODE=0 (copy).
       - ``0``

     * - ``USE_FINE_GRAIN``